 How HECS-HELP Repayments Work

 The Higher Education Loan Program (HELP) — still commonly called HECS — is an income-contingent student loan.
 You don't start repaying until your income exceeds the minimum threshold.
-For FY 2025–26, that threshold is $54,435.
+For FY 2025–26, that threshold is $67,000 (raised from $54,435 from 1 July 2025), and the calculation is now marginal on income above it — not a flat rate on total income.

 Indexation